apple/swift-algorithms/Guides/Copy.md

 `copy(backwards:)` method is like the previous method, except both the source and destination collections are traversed from the end.

+Since the Swift memory model prevents a collection from being used multiple times in code where at least one use is mutable, the `copy(forwardsFrom:to:)` and `copy(backwardsFrom:to:)` methods permit copying elements across subsequences of the same collection.

 ## Detailed Design

 New methods are added to element-mutable collections: